23 Sources of Formaldehyde to Remove from Your Home

 20: Baby care products with formaldehyde

 Sadly, even baby products like baby wash and lotions contain formaldehyde.
 Check this list of baby care products containing formaldehyde that the Campaign for Safe Cosmetics compiled to see if any of your baby care products are listed.
-Babies are particularly vulnerable to toxins as they develop, which is why we recommend fragrance-free, nontoxic products for your little ones.
+Babies are particularly vulnerable to toxins as they develop, which is why we recommend fragrance-free, safe products for your little ones.

 21: Baby wipes containing formaldehyde

 Baby wipes may contain formaldehyde donors as preservatives.
-The initial symptoms of formaldehyde exposure include itchy, swollen, and red, dry, or bumpy skin.(18) If you notice these symptoms on your baby’s bottom, carefully read the ingredients list on the baby wipes and seek out a nontoxic alternative if it’s time to change.
+The initial symptoms of formaldehyde exposure include itchy, swollen, and red, dry, or bumpy skin.(18) If you notice these symptoms on your baby’s bottom, carefully read the ingredients list on the baby wipes and seek out a safe alternative if it’s time to change.

 Related Reading: Is Sodium Hypochlorite (Bleach) Toxic?